 RELATED: European Hydrogen installed capacity set to grow 800pc in 2023: LCP Delta

 The projects explore various technology concepts which support offshore and off-grid hydrogen production, sea water electrolysis and an artificial intelligence model to support hydrogen logistics, according to EMEC.
-They are as following:
+They are as following:- HySKUA focuses on offshore production of green hydrogen on a floating hydrogen production hub with the potential to be co-located with Scottish offshore windfarms, with EMEC as the lead partner.

 "The four projects cover key areas which require further research and development if we are to realise hydrogen's potential in the energy mix and will help to identify issues in supporting the scale up of these hydrogen technologies", observed Storey.